WHICH HOSPITALS IS THE INQUIRY LOOKING INTO?

 It is right and proper that the Inquiry will make best use of the information available to it and will consider all material which is in scope of the published Terms of Reference.
 The Inquiry will only make findings that are soundly based on that material.

-Please contact us by email (firstname.lastname@example.org) or phone (0808 196 500) briefly detailing your experience and which hospital you are contacting us about.
+If you think you might have information that would help the Inquiry, please contact us by email (firstname.lastname@example.org) or phone (0808 196 5000) briefly detailing your experience and which hospital you are contacting us about.
 A member of our team will contact you to discuss your experience and what information you may be able to provide to the Inquiry.

 Please do not send the Inquiry any unsolicited documents before we have contacted you.
 Any information you do subsequently provide will be considered carefully to determine whether it is relevant to our Remit and Terms of Reference.